 What happens when I qualify?

-What is a High Intensity Cognitive Behavioural Therapist Therapist?
+What is a High Intensity Cognitive Behavioural Therapy Therapist?

 A large part of your role will be to assess a service user’s suitability for evidence-based psychological interventions, formulating and implementing treatment and evaluating progress.
 Once treatment begins, you’ll meet with service users regularly, usually weekly, to measure and review progress and tailor treatment accordingly.